tokuhirom/gearman-starter.pl/README.md

 # DESCRIPTION

-Gearman::Starter is gearman worker launcher with register functions from specified modules.
+Gearman::Starter is Gearman worker launcher with register functions from specified modules.

 This module is Objective backend of [gearman-starter.pl](http://search.cpan.org/perldoc?gearman-starter.pl).